epochjs/epoch/README.md

 4. Read the examples and documentation below
 5. Code, let cool, and enjoy (serves millions)

+### Developing Epoch

+To work on the epoch charting library itself do the following:

+1. Clone the repository
+2. In the clone, `npm install`
+3. then `cake build`.
+4. View `test/index.html`
+5. Scour the source for more detailed information (formal documentation coming soon)
+6. Let cool and enjoy (serves millions).
+7. Keep the documentation up-to-date run `codo` from the command line

 ### A "quick & dirty" Introduction

 Here are the basic steps you need to follow to create a multi-series area chart using Epoch: